Agent Providers

 ANTHROPIC_BASE_URL— the local gateway URL.ANTHROPIC_AUTH_TOKEN— the auth token.
 Cached for the gateway server’s lifetime (keyed by backend id + runtime hash) and reused across turns; rotates only when the gateway restarts (e.g., after config or model changes).CLAUDE_CODE_ENABLE_GATEWAY_MODEL_DISCOVERY=1— tells the CLI to query the gateway for available models.

-The gateway translates Claude’s request into the OpenAI Responses API (POST /v1/responses for OpenAI; POST /codex/responses for the Codex subscription path — the unversioned form is intentional, since the upstream Codex Responses endpoint lives directly under https://chatgpt.com/backend-api/codex/responses with no /v1/ segment) and translates the streaming response back.
+The gateway translates Claude’s request into the OpenAI Responses API (POST /v1/responses for OpenAI; POST /codex/responses for the legacy Codex subscription path — the unversioned form is intentional, since the upstream Codex Responses endpoint lives directly under https://chatgpt.com/backend-api/codex/responses with no /v1/ segment) and translates the streaming response back.
 It’s an in-process tokio task; no external service.

 If the provider config or model changes, the gateway restarts on the next agent turn.
 There’s no manual lifecycle to manage.